Household Waste Recycling Centre Policy

 • A home visit may be required to validate the origin of waste if suspected of being from commercial activity.

-• ANPR cameras and CCTV are in use at the HWRCs at all times to identify abuse of the HWRC policy.
+• ANPR cameras and CCTV are in use within HWRCs at all times to identify abuse of the HWRC policy.

 Permits

-All vehicles using HWRCs must display a valid permit:
+All vehicles using HWRCs must display a valid permit upon entry:

 Residents are required to bring their own waste.
-Any other person or company bringing waste on their behalf would need a Waste Carriers Licence as this is deemed as commercial waste transfer activity.
+Any other person or company bringing waste on their behalf would need to satisfy Waste Duty of Care requirements, as this is deemed as a commercial waste transfer activity.

-Every household will have been sent a new permit with their Council Tax letters.
-If you receive your Council Tax bill via email, you will be sent your permit through the post mid-April.
+Every household was sent a new residents permit with their Council Tax bills in April 2024.
+If you receive your Council Tax bill via email, you will be sent your permit through the post.
 It will be sent automatically – you do not need to contact us.
 Please use the new blue permit instead of the old green one when visiting the HWRC.

 Access